octane64/BTCLab/README.md

 $ python btclab/buydips.py --help
 ```
 ## Configure the program
-There is a `config.yaml` file at the root level directory with the following parameters for you to customize the program execution/decision making process:
+There is a `config.yaml` file in the btclab directory with the following parameters for you to customize the program execution/decision making process:
 - **Bot**
     - `frequency`: 10 # Minutes to wait between new rounds price checking
     - `order_amount_usd`: 11 # Amount to trade in USD for each order
     - `retry_after`: 15 # Minutes to wait for retrying after some inconvenience (e.g., insuficient funds)
     - `min_initial_drop`: 10 # Percentage value _(0-100)_ for the **minimun drop** for an order to be considered
     - `min_additional_drop`: 3 # Percentage value _(0-100)_ for successive potential orders to be considered
-    - `dry_run`: True # A value of true indicates that orders will be 'dummy' (your balance on **binance** will not be affected).
+    - `dry_run`: False # A value of true indicates that orders will be 'dummy' (your balance on **binance** will not be affected).
 A value of false indicates otherwise.
     - `tickers`: A list of the **symbols/tickers** that you want the bot to track and consider.
 E.g:
-        - BTC
+        - BTC/USDT
-        - ETH
+        - ETH/USDT
-        - ADA
+        - ADA/USDT
-        - DOT
+        - DOT/USDT
-        - XMR
+        - XMR/USDT
-        - BCH
+        - BCH/USDT
 - **Exchange:** Parameters to exchange information with the **Exchange API**
     - `api_key`: Secret **API** key
     - `api_secret`: Public **API** key